 What a real upstream no looks like

-It looks like a published do-not list of the same length as the do list.
-It names the initiatives that would have happened in a more abundant universe and won't this quarter.
-It names the customer asks that will be politely deferred.
-It names the strategic adjacency that's interesting and not now.
+It looks like a do-not list of roughly the same length as the do list, published in the same artefact, with the same level of detail.
+It names the initiatives that would have happened in a more abundant universe and won't be happening this quarter.
+It names the customer requests that will be politely deferred with a date.
+It names the strategic adjacency that's genuinely interesting and explicitly not now.

-The reason most leadership teams don't publish this list is the same reason most strategies feel ambient: making a tradeoff in public means owning the people who lose the argument.
+The reason most leadership teams don't publish this list is the same reason most strategies feel ambient: making a trade-off in public means owning the people who lose the argument.
 That is the job.
+Refusing it just transfers the cost downward, where it shows up as missed dates, attrition, and a quiet collective shrug about whether the strategy means anything at all.

 The CFO test